leothebeagle/cli_gem_scraper_recipes/NOTES.md

 some logic for the interface between user and program:
 - user types in recipes
 - show a list of recipes

+What is a recipe?

+A recipe has a name
+A recipe has a short description or blurb
+A recipe has a url